scentless-apprentice/react-tracking/Documentation.md

 ### datalayer.module.element.label

-Description: text displayed to the user for this element
+Description: Text displayed to the user for this element.
+Also used as GA Event Label.

 Data Type: **String**

+### datalayer.module.ga

+Description: Optionally override default values for GA Event Tracking

+Data Type: **Object**

+### datalayer.module.ga.eventCategory

+Description: Sets the event category for GA event overriding the default module.name

+Data Type: **String**

+### datalayer.module.ga.eventAction

+Description: Sets the event action for GA event overriding the default module.element.name

+Data Type: **String**

+### datalayer.module.ga.eventLabel

+Description: Sets the event label for GA event overriding the default module.element.label

+Data Type: **String**

+### datalayer.module.ga.eventValue

+Description: Sets the event value for GA event

+Data Type: **String**

+### datalayer.module.ga.customMetrics

+Description: Array of objects in the format ```{"index": 123, "value": 1 }``` where *index* is the integer index of the custom metric and *value* is the value to set

+Data Type: **Array**

+### datalayer.module.ga.customDimensions

+Description: Array of objects in the format ```{"index": 1, "value": "http://www.nytimes.com/" }``` where *index* is the integer index of the custom dimension and *value* is the value to set

+Data Type: **Array**

 ### datalayer.newsletter

 Description: Describes attributes of a newsletter module

 Data Type: **Object**